terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

   - Custom service account `sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com` for the GCE instance.
       - This service account is granted the access to generate tokens on the Terraform custom service account in the `prj-b-seed` project

-- **Note: these instructions do not indicate how to create a Jenkins Master.** To deploy a Jenkins Master, you should follow [Jenkins Architecture](https://www.jenkins.io/doc/book/architecting-for-scale/) recommendations.
+- **Note: these instructions do not indicate how to create a Jenkins Controller.** To deploy a Jenkins Controller, you should follow [Jenkins Architecture](https://www.jenkins.io/doc/book/architecting-for-scale/) recommendations.

 **If you don't have a Jenkins implementation and don't want one**, then we recommend you to [use the Cloud Build module](./README.md) instead.